Learn / Guides / Dashboards guide

 Where fast-paced teams find valuable insights without the fuss

-Organizations rely on the Hotjar Dashboard for product team alignment, efficient workflow, and accurate insights.
+Organizations rely on Hotjar Dashboards for product team alignment, efficient workflow, and accurate insights.
 This feature provides a simple and visual way to monitor and improve the user experience.
 Use it to make informed decisions about your product and drive business growth.

 Why wait?
 Get started free today.

 Find your most important data in one place

 Get an aggregate, visual view of user data on your Dashboards and share meaningful insights with your teammates.
 Best of all, this feature is free for all Hotjar users!